Contest closed now. Look for the announcement of our winners soon and for details on our next contest.

 - Revise your entry (if you’d like to)

-- Submit revision for guest judge BY THE DEADLINE OF April 15; otherwise, we will use the original of the poem you entered.
+- Submit revision for guest judge BY THE NEW EXTENDED DEADLINE OF May 15, 2015; otherwise, we will use the original of the poem you entered.

 At Writing It Real, we believe the writing is in the revising.
 In that spirit our contests are about receiving detailed response to a draft and having our entrants send revisions in for consideration by a guest judge, who chooses three place winners.
 Our guest judge this round will be announced soon.

 So again, submit your poem and Sheila Bender will respond in detail via email within a week after receiving your entry.
 Then you may revise the work (revisions may exceed the initial word limit) and resubmit by the contest deadline.

 The reading fee of $12 entitles the entrant to detailed response and a chance to win editing time or a class with Sheila.
 There is no additional reading fee for the re-entry.
 If entrants do not submit a revision, their original entry goes on to final judging.